May 24, 2022

 Yes, security cameras and video surveillance in the workplace are legal according to U.S. Law.

 In almost all cases, employers must disclose the presence of security cameras to their employees.
-It's highly recommended to notify employees of the workplace surveillance policy, including camera locations, and obtain written confirmation of their understanding and consent to be recorded.
-Most employers disclose this information in an employee handbook.
+It’s highly recommended to notify employees of the workplace surveillance policy, including camera locations, and obtain written confirmation of their understanding and consent to be recorded.

 Exact regulations vary on a state-by-state basis.
 Some states outlaw hidden cameras outright—Connecticut, for example, legally requires employers to notify employees of video surveillance.
 Meanwhile, some courts in other states have protected the use of hidden cameras in the workplace in highly specific circumstances.